Conservative Judaism: Revelation

 A small but influential segment within the JTS and the movement adhered, from the 1930s, to Mordecai Kaplan's philosophy, denying any revelation but viewing all scripture as a purely human product.
 Along with other Reconstructionist tenets, it dwindled as the latter consolidated into a separate group.
 Kaplan's views and the permeation of Higher Criticism gradually swayed most Conservative thinkers towards a non-verbal understanding of theophany, which became dominant in the 1970s.
 This was in sync with the wider trend of lowering rates of Americans who accepted the Bible as the Word of God.
 Dorff categorized the proponents of this into two schools.
 One maintains that God projected some form of message that inspired the human authors of the Pentateuch to record what they perceived.
 The other is often strongly influenced by Franz Rosenzweig and other existentialists, but also attracted many Objectivists who consider human reason paramount.
 The second school states that God merely conferred his presence on those he influenced, without any communication, and the experience drove them to spiritual creativity.

-While they differ in the theoretical level surrounding revelation, both practically regard all scripture and religious tradition as a human product with certain divine inspiration—providing an understanding that recognizes Biblical criticism and also justifies major innovation in religious conduct.
-The first doctrine, advocated by such leaders as rabbis Ben-Zion Bokser and Robert Gordis, largely imparted that some elements within Judaism are fully divine but determining which would be impractical and therefore received forms of interpretation should be basically upheld.
-Exponents of the latter view, among them rabbis Louis Jacobs and Neil Gillman, also emphasized the encounter of God with the Jews as a collective and the role of religious authorities through the generations in determining what it implied.
+While they differ in the theoretical level surrounding revelation, both practically regard all scripture and tradition as a human product with certain divine inspiration—providing an understanding that recognizes Biblical criticism and also justifies major innovation in religious conduct.
+The first doctrine, advocated by such leaders as rabbis Ben-Zion Bokser and Robert Gordis, largely imparted that some elements within tradition are fully divine, but determining which would be impractical, and therefore received forms of interpretation should be basically upheld.
+Exponents of the latter view, among them rabbis Louis Jacobs and Neil Gillman, also emphasized the encounter of God with the Jews as a collective and the role of Jewish authorities through the generations in determining what it implied.
 The stress on the supremacy of community and tradition, rather than individual consciousness, defines the entire spectrum of Conservative thought.